vitobotta/hetzner-k3s/README.md

 I'm a Senior Backend Engineer and DevOps based in Finland and working for event management platform [Brella](https://www.brella.io/).

-I also write a [technical blog](https://vitobotta.com/) on programming, devops and related technologies.
+I also write a [technical blog](https://vitobotta.com/) on programming, DevOps and related technologies.

 ___
 ## Prerequisites